AlxHnr/nano-backup/README.md

 mkdir repo/
 ```

-The repository can be configured by creating a file named `conf` inside it.
+The repository can be configured by creating a file named `config` inside
+it.

 To tell nano-backup to simply copy files into the repository, the backup
-policy _copy_ must be set in the config file.
-After that, full filepaths
+policy [copy](#copy) must be set in the config file.
+After that, full
-can be specified for files that should be backed up:
+filepaths can be specified for files that should be backed up:

 ```
 [copy]